dkanbier/docker-zabbix-server/README.md

 The idea is to use this container with docker-zabbix-mysql and docker-zabbix-web to form a working Zabbix installation, following the Docker principle of only using 1 process per container.

+The zabbix-server binary bundled with this Git repository is patched with https://support.zabbix.com/browse/ZBXNEXT-611 to enable the server process to run in the foreground.

 ## Usage

 This is an example to create a working Zabbix 2.4 server using docker-zabbix-server.